Games I’ve Played

 In February I started feeling restless with WoW, and I heard some very compelling things about RIFT, so I pre-ordered the game.
 RIFT had a terrific launch and has been the most enjoyable game for PVP that I have ever played.
 I wanted to play a heavy melee class so I rolled a Warrior and published the Riftblade Warrior PVP Guide.
 In early June I switched servers to Sunrest and rolled a Cleric, because our new guild needed healers.

 The RIFT Cleric community widely believed that “melee healer” Clerics were not viable, but my gut feeling was that the mechanics existed to support melee-healing, it was just a matter of sorting them out.
 After hitting level 50, I wrote my M*A*S*H Melee Healer Cleric Guide, and to my pleasant surprise many Clerics overcame their skepticism, tried out the spec, and raved about it.
 I began to lose interest in RIFT with Patches 1.5 and 1.6 due to the overbalancing of classes.

 In August 2012 I decided to stop playing SWTOR, as the vast majority of my guildees had moved on from the game, the game became more grindy in 1.3 which did not align with my limited free time per my new job, and I wanted to see how F2P was implemented before committing further to the game.

 Around that time, Guild Wars 2 (GW2) was in Beta, and the pseudo-action combat appealed to me.
 I played GW2 at launch on Blackgate.
 GW2 provided all the systems for PVP that I really care about (battleground, tournament / ranked battleground, and World PVP), and the horizontal scaling system for PVP simply rocks, especially in 5v5 tournaments, as gear is strictly cosmetic and it’s therefore a level playing field.
-GW2 PVP requires timing, movement, communication, and team management of the downed state – so it provides the highest skill cap of any game I’ve played.
+GW2 PVP requires timing, movement, communication, and team management of the downed state.
 In addition, I love that you can play in endgame battlegrounds within literally a half hour of rolling a new character – this allows players to experiment with new classes with minimal time investment.